znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 - As you can see the response contains a generated value for the id, rather than "abc123", which was in the invalid example.
 - Since the invalid example was rejected by Specmatic stub, the response is a value generated based on the response in the specification.

-## Stateful Moacking (virtual service)
+## Stateful Mocking (Virtual Service)

-### Overview

 While Specmatic's stub service provides stateless API mocking capabilities, modern applications often require more sophisticated testing scenarios.
-The virtual-service feature was introduced to address this need, providing stateful behavior that mirrors real-world API interactions.
+The virtual service feature was introduced to address this need, providing stateful behavior that mirrors real-world API interactions.

 Key differences from stub service:
 - Maintains state across requests